 - Administrative error in enrolling or withdrawing from a course

 - Issues with course delivery and assignment preparations

 - You are trying to get around departmental limitations on the number of attempts to repeat a given course without a new and legitimate extenuating circumstance.

-- Careless academic planning.
-Wrongfully registered and not dropped courses.
+- Careless academic planning such as wrongfully registering for and not dropping courses.
 Students should seek counseling or advising assistance early in the term, so they can adjust their academic schedules if necessary.

 - Scheduling of course assignments that you knew about from the start

 - Grading practices you don’t like that you knew about from the start

 - No longer requiring a course due to program requirements, or transfer credit approval

 - Conferral of a degree or the approval of a degree by Senate